aabiru-sabeel/seerah-studies-journal/The Sealed Nectar/The Sealed Nectar-Part_1-history_of_Arabs.md

+# The Sealed Nectar - Part 1

 # 20th Jumada al-Awwal 1442 / January 4, 2021
 ##### Pages 23 - 27

 ### Topics covered
-    Location and Nature of Arab Tribes
+    * Location and Nature of Arab Tribes
-    Location of the Arabs
+    * Location of the Arabs
-    Arab Tribes
+    * Arab Tribes

 ### Notes